It's so cold, Teslas are struggling to charge in Chicago

 Tesla has tips for drivers in the cold

-In the company's Cold Weather Best Practices guide, the big takeaway is to prepare your car to charge in extreme cold.
+In Tesla's Cold Weather Best Practices guide, the big takeaway is to prepare your car to charge in extreme cold.

 Some steps, such as defrosting the car and setting the cabin's climate before attempting to drive, will also warm the battery.
 And when it comes to charging in the cold, the company recommends letting the car prepare the battery to take on a charge.